shenlin192/My-little-technique/Django front-end framework research report.md

 Whenever we click on an HTML element with a class attribute "exampleClass", the `console.log(123)` will then be executed.
 Very easy!?

 If that's the answer, then you may be not very familiar with jQuery.
-The code of example 3 will not have any affect to a newly created element with class attribute "exampleClass".
+The code of example 3 will not have any effect to a newly created element with class attribute "exampleClass".
 There are some solutions but they are out of the target of this article.

 With front-end templates, there will not be problems like that as we are not dealing with the HTML element directly but the **data** of the website.
 Look at example 4, if we want to creat a new `item`, just add the data in the `items`' array.
 And whenevery we click on the first `<li>` inside an item, the `function` will be execuded.
 ```